hirrolot/poica/README.md

 Q: Why they are called algebraic?

 A: Read ["The algebra (and calculus!) of algebraic data types"](https://codewords.recurse.com/issues/three/algebra-and-calculus-of-algebraic-data-types) by [Joel Burget](https://codewords.recurse.com/about#Joel%20Burget).

-Q: Is it allowed to use [Boost/Preprocessor] in C?

-A: Yes.

 Q: Why did you created this project?